JasonThomasData/CSVtoNestedJSON/README.md

 TO USE THE PYTHON FILE

-Placec the csv in the same directory as the python script.
+Place the csv in the same directory as the python script.
 Import the script into IDLE.
 To make objects etc, add your behaviours etc to a csv file in the first row.
-All files become an array of objects by default.
+All files become an array of objects by default, but the curly brackets must be placed at first and last columns.
 Each csv becomes a seperate object.

 Eg.

-    name, year, location, boolean
+    {,name, year, location, boolean,}
-    this, 1999, Kamchutka, heaps
+    ,this, 1999, Kamchutka, heaps,
-    that, 1994, Ohio, notMuch
+    ,that, 1994, Ohio, notMuch,
-    other, 1998, Werribee, notYourBusiness
+    ,other, 1998, Werribee, notYourBusiness,

 Becomes